um-grex/grex-docs/content/english/software/containers.md

 Similarly to Singularity, you will need to bind mount the required data directories for accessing data outside the container.
 The same best practices mentioned above for Singularity (pulling containers beforehand, controlling the cache location) equally apply for the Apptainer.
 The environment variables for Apptainer should be using APPTAINER_ instead of SINGULARITY_ prefixes.

+### Building apptainer images with "fakeroot"

+Apptainer supports building of SIF images from recipes without __sudo__ access using __--fakeroot__ option where it is available.

+On Grex, it can be used as in the following example:

+{{< highlight bash >}}
+module purge
+module load CCEnv
+module load StdEnv/2023
+module load apptainer
+# testing if apptainer command works
+apptainer version
+# build an image, INLA, from a local Singularity.def recipe
+# --fakeroot makes the build possible without elevated access
+apptainer build --fakeroot INLA.sif Singularity.def
+{{< /highlight >}}

+The resulting SIF image should be compatible with either Singularity-CE or Apptainer runtimes.

 ## Using Podman from SBEnv on Grex
 ---